Harry Dunlop

-Harry Alexander Dunlop (September 6, 1933 - November 16, 2022) was an American former catcher, coach and manager in professional baseball.
+Harry Alexander Dunlop (September 6, 1933 - November 16, 2022) was an American catcher, coach and manager in professional baseball.
 As a player, Dunlop never reached Major League Baseball—he spent his early career as a catcher and pilot in the minor leagues—but he spent 21 seasons in the big leagues as a coach during the period between 1969 and 2005.